Submission (novel): Publication

 On 5 January 2015, French president François Hollande announced in an interview for France Inter radio that he "would read the book, because it's sparking a debate."

 The author appeared in a caricature on the front page of the satirical magazine Charlie Hebdo on 7 January 2015, the day when the offices of the newspaper were attacked by masked gunmen who killed eight Charlie Hebdo employees.
 The title on the cover was: "Les prédictions du mage Houellebecq : en 2015, je perds mes dents, en 2022, je fais ramadan."
 (English: "The predictions of the sorcerer Houellebecq: In 2015, I lose my teeth.
 In 2022, I observe Ramadan.")

 On the day of the publishing of the book and hours before the attack on Charlie Hebdo, Houellebecq said in an interview for France Inter radio:

-The Italian language translation (Sottomissione) by V. Vega was published on 15 January 2015 by Bompiani.
+The Italian language translation (Sottomissione) by Vincenzo Vega was published on 15 January 2015 by Bompiani.

 The German translation (Unterwerfung) by Norma Cassau and Bernd Wilczek was published on 16 January 2015 by DuMont Buchverlag.
 Lorin Stein translated the book into English.
 The Spanish language translation (Sumisión) by Joan Riambau was published 29 April 2015 by Anagrama.

 Reception

 The book was an instant bestseller.
+More than 120,000 books were sold in the weeks following publication.
+One month later, 345,000 copies had been sold in France alone, and the book was a best seller in Italy and Germany.

 Several critics, including Bruno de Cessole of Valeurs actuelles and Jérôme Dupuis of L'Express, compared the novel to Jean Raspail's 1973 novel The Camp of the Saints, a novel about the political impotence of Europe during a massive wave of immigration from India.
 Grégoire Leménager of L'Obs downplayed the similarities to The Camp of the Saints, as Submission does not deal with ethnicity, and instead placed Houellebecq's novel within a trend of recent French novels about immigration and Islam, together with La Mémoire de Clara by Patrick Besson, Dawa by Julien Suaudeau and Les Événements by Jean Rolin, speculating that the concept of the "Great Replacement" ("Grand Remplacement"), as formulated by Renaud Camus, was becoming fashionable as a literary device.
 The book has also been seen as inspired by Bat Ye'or's Eurabia thesis.

-Marine Le Pen commented in an interview with France Info radio that the novel is "a fiction that could one day become reality."
+Marine Le Pen commented in an interview with France Info Radio that the novel is "a fiction that could one day become reality."

 Mark Lilla, in The New York Review of Books, stated similarly that "Europe in 2022 has to find another way to escape the present, and 'Islam' just happens to be the name of the next clone."

 French novelist Emmanuel Carrère compared Submission to George Orwell's 1984.